Graduate

 Academic Appeal Process

-The deadlines for submitting the appeal for readmission will be determined by the Office of Graduate Studies and provided in the Notice of Academic Dismissal.
-Information regarding deadline dates will also be available on the Office of Graduate Studies website.
-A student will be notified by the Office of Graduate Studies within two weeks of submission of the appeal documents as to whether the appeal has been denied or approved.
+The deadlines for submitting the appeal for readmission will be determined by the Graduate School and provided in the Notice of Academic Dismissal.
+Information regarding deadline dates will also be available on the Graduate School website.
+A student will be notified by the Graduate School within two weeks of submission of the appeal documents as to whether the appeal has been denied or approved.

-Deadline for submitting Academic Appeal to Graduate Studies*
+Deadline for submitting an Academic Appeal to the Graduate School*

 Fall (dismissal at end of spring term) - August 1